 Are you failing to reach your target audience on social media?
 Does your marketing strategy flop, no matter what you try?

-But, calling someone you don’t know out of the blue just to tell them about how great your product is can feel like an imposition on both ends and can thus be quite stressful.
+But, calling someone you don’t know out of the blue just to tell them how great your product is can easily irritate them.
+Do it right, though, and a cold call is a great tool in any business’s arsenal.

 What is cold calling?